Lenovo IdeaCentre Mini 5i: two minute review

-“Mini but mighty” is the Lenovo IdeaCentre Mini 5i’s catchphrase, which is fairly accurate.
-Lenovo has certainly mastered the art of making capable yet affordable Computers, and this mini PC is more proof.
+“Mini but mighty” is the catchphrase for the Lenovo IdeaCentre Mini 5i, and it's fairly accurate.
+Lenovo has long made some of the best computers around, and this mini PC is more proof.

 Still, for those, the Lenovo IdeaCentre Mini 5i is certainly up to task, giving users on a budget a compelling option with very few sacrifices.
 In fact, it comes with a lot of ports and storage for the price, which makes it more than worth your money.

 Here are the full specs of the Lenovo IdeaCentre Mini 5i:

 CPU: Intel Core i5-10400T 2.00GHz (6-core, 12MB cache, up to 3.60GHz w/ Turbo Boost)

 Storage: 1TB 5400 HDD + 256GB PCIe SSD

 Ports: 1 x USB 3.2 Type-C, 5 x USB 3.2 Type-A, Headphone/mic jack, RJ45 Ethernet, HDMI, DisplayPort